 Gautami has 4 daughters and 1 son.
 She first borrowed Rs.500 from her SHG to admit her daughter to high school.
 Next, she borrowed Rs.3000 to open a shop that would be managed by her husband.
 Through their earnings, she paid back their mortgage.
 She then borrowed Rs.5000 to buy a cow, followed by money to get her eldest daughter married, for which her Village Organization (federation of SHGs at the GP level) also provided monetary support.
 When her husband fell ill and was in a coma, she borrowed Rs.80,000 from her SHG for his treatment.

-She also mentions how she practiced purdah (veil) ever since she was 18 years old, often tripping over things that came in her way.
-Nobody recognized her, and she didn’t recognize anybody.
-Once she even forgot her way to her house from the field as she could barely see anything through her veil and all the routes looked the same!
+For Gautami, the biggest advantage of joining her SHG had been creating an identity for herself.
+Earlier nobody knew her, whereas now people came to her village from far-off places to meet her!
+Earlier she practiced purdah – right from when she was 18 years old, often tripping over things that came in her way because she couldn’t see clearly through the cloth.
+Nobody recognized her and she didn’t recognize anybody.
+Once, as a newly married woman, she even forgot her way to her house from the field as she could barely see anything through her veil and all the routes looked the same!

 “My SHG has never asked me for anything other than my time — to attend trainings, learn new things, and meet new people.
 The SHG is the biggest resource I have,” she said.

 I asked her how she first thought about participating in panchayats, and she answers that she didn’t know much about the Panchayat Raj system until she attended a workshop we did at her Village Organization.
 That’s where she first learned about Gram Sabha meetings, her rights, and the need for women’s participation.
 That’s when she thought — why not contest this time?
 (UP Panchayat elections are in October this year).